Vatican must step up prosecutions of financial crimes - watchdog

 The Strasbourg-based watchdog evaluates how a country's financial legislation and practices comply with international standards on combating money laundering and other financial crimes.

-Pope Francis has made cleaning up Vatican finances a priority, and Holy See staff worked with the Moneyval evaluators.

-The detailed 150-page report, Moneyval's third evaluation of the tiny sovereign city state since 2012, said many past deficiencies had been addressed.
+The highly detailed 150-page report, Moneyval's third evaluation of the tiny sovereign city-state since 2012, said many past deficiencies had been addressed.

 "There still remains, however, a continued lack of indictments for money laundering or for related serious proceeds-generating offences in the three years since (the 2012 report).
-This situation needs to be improved," the report said.
+This situation needs to be improved," Moneyval said in the report.

-It said that while 29 money laundering investigations had been started and over 11 million euros ($12.13 million) frozen in Vatican accounts, "there are no real results emerging by way of serious prosecutions in any of the outstanding enquiries".
+It said that while 29 money laundering investigations had been started and more than 11 million euros ($12.13 million)frozen in Vatican accounts, "there are no real results emerging by way of serious prosecutions in any of the outstanding enquiries".

 The report appeared to be referring to at least two major pending cases of suspected financial crimes, such as embezzlement and money laundering, in the past year.